A Baja Bubble JourneyTM

 Supplementary Information

-Daily Departures available for private groups October through Mid-January and Mid-March through April:
+Daily Departures available for private groups October 1- January 10 and April 1- June 1:

-Single Supplement: If you are a solo traveler and wish to have your own hotel room an additional single supplement is required.
-Please inquire at time of booking if you have any questions.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room an additional single supplement of $445.00 is required.

-Where there are options we have based these prices on mid range accommodations.
-Should you wish a higher grade hotel or private rental accommodation we are happy to provide a quote.
+Where there are options we have based these prices on mid-range accommodations.
+Should you wish for a higher-grade hotel or private rental accommodation we are happy to provide a quote.
 Please just ask your adventure consultant.

 Tour Includes: